h3lstudios/ProCode/README.md

 ###

-<p align="left">ProCode is a programming language designed for educational use and easy coding use while making outstanding projects.
-It focuses on providing a clear and straightforward way to express code.</p>
+<p align="left">ProCode is a programming language designed for educational use and easy coding use while making outstanding projects.</p>

 ###